About

 My book, “Your Water Footprint (…a brilliant and shocking exposé on precisely how much water we use…— Publishers Weekly) was awarded Best Science Book of the Year in Canada.

-Interviewing Indigenous leader in Mexico at a climate protest...
+Interviewing an Indigenous leader in Mexico at a climate protest...

 Subscribe to Need to Know by Stephen Leahy